Iran, like wider Mideast, relies on deliveries amid pandemic

 “As to coronavirus patients, they are the most eligible to break their fast,” he said.

-Regarding nightly congregational prayers that millions of Muslims perform at mosques during Ramadan, Allam said Egyptians should observe them at home for the sake of social distancing.
+Also, shopping malls in Egypt, which were allowed only to work on weekdays until 5 p.m., will be reopened on weekends too.
+The scaled back curfew hours will likely not allow people to hold large gatherings for iftar, the meal with which the faithful break the daytime fasting, except within the privacy of their homes.

-Egypt has confirmed more than 3,600 virus cases, including 276 fatalities.
-The government has banned gatherings including congregational prayers at mosques.
-The Cabinet was expected to announce Thursday whether the government will extend a nightly curfew during Ramadan.
-If extended, Muslims will not be able to hold large family iftar parties even in their homes.
+The United Arab Emirates announced a gradual lifting of its lockdowns over the virus on Thursday night.
+Dubai said its Metro system would resume operations on Sunday.
+In Dubai, a 24-hour lockdown would be eased from Friday, the government said, though a nighttime curfew will still be in effect.

-Associated Press writers Mehdi Fattahi and Nasser Karimi in Tehran, Iran; Jon Gambrell in Dubai, United Arab Emirates, and Noha ElHennawy in Cairo contributed to this report.
+Associated Press writers Mehdi Fattahi and Nasser Karimi in Tehran, Iran; Jon Gambrell in Dubai, United Arab Emirates, Noha ElHennawy in Cairo and Isabel DeBre contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.